 Use this list of offices to find brief descriptions and contact information.
-Our organization chart [pdf] provides an overview of Student Affairs and Academic Support and the current reporting structure for each office.
+Our organization chart [pdf] provides an overview of the current Student Affairs and Academic Support structure.

 Challenges high-achieving students in this living and learning community to reach their potential in the academic, service, leadership and social arenas.